Biography - Resume

 Photo © Claire Clark

-Claire Clark is currently doing figurative sculpture.
-Most of her work originates from observations of the model, using clay to build shapes structurally with feelings of the model and glazes with oxides for emphasis.
+With gratitude and appreciation, we pay homage to Claire Clark (1931 - 2019) who is celebrated for her figurative sculpture.
+Most of her work originated from observations of the model, using clay to build shapes structurally with feelings of the model and glazes with oxides for emphasis.
 Her work is easily recognized by her unique use of clay, keeping a hollow shell, using no armature.

 Claire started her art at an early age.
 As a family, they did watercolors together, she starting at the age of three, on summer vacations.
 In the backyard she became aware of the growth of vegetables and plants.
 In the morning, seeing the morning glories in full array and then closing up.
 Digging in the sand at the beach and on her own in her studio or in the garden were all lively activities for her.
 She loved quoting her Grandmother saying you can dig a hole and get to China.